 TIP: When grocery shopping, try walking the perimeter of the store first instead of weaving through the aisles.
 All of the fresh foods are usually located on the perimeter, while the processed foods fill up the aisles.

-2. Monitor meat and dairy intake.
+2. Monitor meat and dairy intake.2 of 7

-The digestion of meat and dairy are taxing on the liver when overconsumed.
+The digestion of meat and dairy are taxing on the liver when over-consumed.
 Eat them in smaller quantities to avoid overwhelming this important organ.
 Because the liver works like a filter, it can become clogged when we eat too much, too fast.
-The digestion of meat and dairy in particular produce byproducts that the liver must filter and eliminate from our bodies.
+The digestion of meat and dairy in particular produces byproducts that the liver must filter and eliminate from our bodies.

-TIP: Try replacing cow's milk with almond milk and choose grassfed products.
+TIP: Try replacing cow's milk with almond milk and choose grass-fed products.
 Instead of meat, use legumes like black beans or chickpeas as well as root vegetables like carrots and beets.
-Mushrooms are a great meat substitute since they can have a similar consistency and they're both flavorful and filling.
+Mushrooms are a great meat substitute since they can have a similar consistency, and they're both flavorful and filling.
 Instead of eating meals where meat is the main dish, make soups or stews or chili.
 With these dishes it is easy to cut back on some meat and throw in more vegetables instead.